Humberside Police: Chief constables

 From March 2013 to February 2017, the chief constable of Humberside Police was Justine Curran, previously chief constable of Tayside Police in Scotland before the introduction of the national Police Scotland service on 1 April 2013.
 Her appointment was unanimously approved by the Humberside Police and Crime panel after PCC Matthew Grove, proposed her for the post.
 Curran took over the position from Tim Hollis, who retired from the service in March 2013.

 On 11 November 2015, it was revealed that Curran had claimed for more than £39,000 in expenses for her relocation from Tayside to Humberside in March 2013.

 After Keith Hunter was elected as PCC in May 2016, Curran was given six months to improve the force after it was rated inadequate by Her Majesty's Inspectorate of Constabulary (HMIC).
 Nine months later, after a further HMIC inspection which identified further "significant failings", Hunter asked Curran to consider her position, and she announced her retirement.
 She left on 20 February 2017, 18 months before she had been due to retire.

 In August 2017, it was revealed that Hunter had "lost confidence" in Curran and was "completely undermined" by her when it was decided to withhold the findings of an HMIC investigation which revealed further inadequacies within the force.
 Hunter sought legal advice, and Curran was allowed to retire before the statutory procedure to remove a chief constable was started.

 Lee Freeman, a former assistant chief constable in Lincolnshire from August 2013 who had joined Humberside in May 2015, took over as deputy chief constable on Curran's departure.
 He was appointed temporary chief constable in May 2017 and the position was made permanent on 26 June 2017.

+Freeman implemented a callout system named 'Right Care, Right Person' (RCRP) in May 2020, in which Humberside officers would only attend mental health-related callouts deemed 'essential' and instead have other callouts responded to by medical services.
+As of May 2023, Freeman claims that Humberside has achieved more arrests per 1,000 people in the population under RCRP while still attending 25% of mental health callouts, with officers having attended 508 fewer callouts per month.
+RCRP is planned to be copied by the Metropolitan Police and other police forces in England and Wales.

+In August 2023 Paul Anderson, previously the Assistant Chief Constable under Freeman, took over as Chief Constable of Humberside Police.
+In June 2024, Anderson announced his intention to retire, with Judi Heaton appointed as interim Chief Constable for six months the following July.
+In November 2024, Anderson was under investigation by the Independent Office for Police Conduct for allegations of gross misconduct in regards to 'unprofessional behaviour, discriminatory, insensitive and offensive comments', as well as a separate allegation of interference with the outcome of a disciplinary matter.

+In March 2025 Chris Todd was appointed as the new chief constable who would take up the position on 7 April 2025.